Glance in cricket - what is it?

 This kick is performed if the ball flies under the batsman’s feet.

-Externally, the Glance may look like a flick shot, but there is a significant difference between the two.
-A flick shot is executed to send the ball towards the square leg (midwicket region).
-In contrast, the goal of a glance shot is to send the ball back out of bounds.
-This is usually done for a ball that flies towards the leg stump and cannot be easily pushed forward, so the player simply turns the bat in his hand to send the ball away from the wicket at the desired angle.
+Despite the fact that the Glance in cricket may seem to be a flick shot from the outside, there is a substantial difference between the two formats.
+It is possible to send the ball towards the square leg (the area in the middle of the wicket) by using a flick stroke.
+On the other hand, the objective of a glance shot is to force the ball back out of the borders of the court.
+This is often done for a ball that is flying towards the leg stump and cannot be readily pushed forward.
+In this case, the player just spins the bat in his palm to send the ball away from the wicket at the angle that he desires.

 It is performed mostly with the movement of the batsman’s wrist, so the player needs to apply a certain amount of force.